gtrman97/gtrman97/README.md

 <b>About Me</b>
 <p>
 I am a Software Engineer that focuses on front end frameworks such as React.
-I have a passion for Design Systems, Web Accessibility and Serverless Technologies such as AWS.
+I have a love for Design Systems, Web Accessibility and Serverless Technologies such as AWS.
 To grow my skills I focus on building full stack applications.
 </p>

 <p><img src="https://komarev.com/ghpvc/?username=gtrman97" alt="profile views" /></p>